O Savior, Thou Who Wearest a Crown

 Eventually there may be a solo score available, but the melody can be sung with the choral accompaniment and violin obbligato, since they are identical.

 There is no free download of the recording with vocals for this song.
 I have to pay royalties on the track, and paying royalties on something for which you don’t get paid yourself is really bad for your budget.
 The accompaniment track is available for free download.
-The track with vocals may be purchased here: iTunes Amazon
+The track with vocals may be purchased here: Apple Music Amazon

 Sheet Music Downloads